pooyasf/pooyasf.github.io/_pages/about.md

 I have a background in Electrical Engineering and Applied Mathmatics.
 Currently I am working at the intersection of deep neural networks and PDEs.
 I love the way math could help us code (aparently) complicated phenomenons in nature with its simple objects , so we can understand it better.

-I have put several my previous projects [here](https://pooyasf.github.io/projects/){:target="\_self"} .
+I've put several my previous projects [here](https://pooyasf.github.io/projects/){:target="\_self"} .

 I love traveling and exploring nature.
 During these explorations I do analog photography.
 I love the technical details of doing analog photography.
 There is a collection of my photos [here](https://pooyasf.github.io/photos/){:target="\_self"}.
-They are taken while I was travelling different parts of Iran.
+They were taken while I was travelling different parts of Iran.